Criticism of Tesla, Inc.: Full Self-Driving

 Tesla has also been criticized by industry observers and safety advocates for its "fast-and-loose approach" to developing its automated-driving technology.
-Critics argue that pedestrians, cyclists, and other drivers didn't sign up to take part in Tesla's "lab experiment" of testing Full Self Driving with amateur drivers on public roads.
-In July 2021, many videos surfaced showing dangerous behavior in Tesla vehicles using the latest version of the Full Self Driving add-on.
+Critics argue that pedestrians, cyclists, and other drivers did not sign up to take part in Tesla's "lab experiment" of testing Full Self Driving with amateur drivers on public roads.
+In July 2021, many videos surfaced showing dangerous behavior in Tesla vehicles using the latest version of the Full Self-Driving (FSD) beta add-on.

-Tesla initially required all customers to sign a non-disclosure agreement in order to take part in their so-called FSD Beta testing program, which journalists noted as an attempt by Tesla to hide the system's flaws and protect itself from critics who argue that Tesla is actually making roads more dangerous.
+Tesla initially required all customers to sign a non-disclosure agreement (NDA) in order to take part in the FSD beta testing, which journalists noted as an attempt by Tesla to hide the system's flaws and protect itself from critics who argue that Tesla is actually making roads more dangerous.
 In response, the NHTSA sent a formal letter to Tesla asking about the terms of the NDA.
 Since then, videos of incidents from many beta testers have been posted online.
 Billionaire software safety advocate Dan O'Dowd aired a commercial claiming to show a Tesla running over child-sized mannequins several times; this generated a cease-and-desist letter from Tesla, which O'Dowd dismissed.

-In August 2022, consumer rights activist Ralph Nader called on the NHTSA to outright remove Full Self-Driving from all applicable Tesla cars.
+In August 2022, consumer rights activist Ralph Nader called on the NHTSA to outright remove FSD from all applicable Tesla cars.
 Vice and Consumer Reports also noted the poor implementation of Tesla's "Safety Score" measurement, which has led to drivers taking unsafe actions such as not braking for cyclists in the hopes of increasing their safety scores.

-In February 2022, Tesla agreed to remove a "rolling stop" option from the add-on after the National Highway Traffic Safety Administration complained the practice is unsafe and illegal everywhere in the United States.
+In February 2022, Tesla agreed to remove the "rolling stop" option from the add-on after the National Highway Traffic Safety Administration complained the practice is unsafe, and illegal everywhere in the United States.

+In July 2024, The Washington Post reported on Musk's potentially fraudulent promises to customers regarding Full Self-Driving.